ConnectivityFoundry/AwaLWM2M/doc/example_app.md

 }
 ```

-Build your new application:
+Now build the application...

 ```
 ~/tutorial$ make INSTALL_PATH=~/AwaLWM2M/build/install
 ```

-Start the client daemon:
+Start the client daemon...

 ````
 ~/AwaLWM2M$ build/core/src/client/awa_clientd --endPointName client1 --factoryBootstrap ./core/bootstrap-localhost.config --daemonise --logFile /tmp/awa_clientd.log
 ````

-Run your application:
+And run the application...

-*Note: in this case libawa.so isn't in the library path, so we will tell the system where to find
+*Note that in this case *libawa.so* isn't in the library path.
+We'll tell the system where to find
- it by setting the LD_LIBRARY_PATH variable.*
+ it by setting the *LD_LIBRARY_PATH variable*.
 ```
 ~/tutorial$ LD_LIBRARY_PATH=~/AwaLWM2M/build/install/usr/lib ./client-tutorial
 ````

-At this point your application will exit, leaving your new object/resource registered within the client daemon.
+The application will then exit, leaving the new object/resource registered within the client daemon.

 Use the client tools to read your newly defined resource: